mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 New Items
 ---------
 * [Maintenance Tasks](../reports/MaintenanceTasks.md)
+* PyCifRW is now required.
+Should this be optional?
 * Adding [sphinxcontrib-bibtex](https://sphinxcontrib-bibtex.readthedocs.io) to the list of dependencies
 * Nexus reference frame vs IDFs.
 Do we do anything about this?
 (Lamar)
 * Major [changes](https://github.com/mantidproject/mantid/pull/21881) to Instrument View code imminent.
 (Lamar)